 ABET accreditation is a voluntary process that is designed to maintain high standards in academic programs and also give graduates a competitive edge in the job market.
 Preparation in ABET-accredited majors may be required for licensure in some professions.

-If you have questions about ABET accreditation, the Office of Undergraduate Studies in the College of Engineering can answer your questions: 530-752-1979.
+If you have questions about ABET accreditation, the Undergraduate Office (1050 Kemper) in the College of Engineering can answer your questions: 530-752-1979.

 Aerospace science is the study of newer and better ways to fulfill one of humanity’s oldest dreams: the dream of flight.
 As an aerospace science and engineering major, you will help create faster, more efficient and more economical forms of aircraft.
 You will work with some of the foremost scientists in the field today, and you will benefit from access to unparalleled research opportunities.
 Your studies will prepare you not only for work in the aerospace industry, but in any branch of engineering dealing with bodies and vehicles whose applied loads are influenced by aerodynamic forces.